CodeForFaith/code-for-faith/content/home/en/index.md

 wrath.
 The only possible way for all our crimes to be punished without sending us to Hell.

-2000 years ago, God sent His only begotten Son, Jesus Christ, to live a perfect life on our behalf and to die crucified as a sacrifice for our sins.
+Long ago, God sent His only begotten Son, Jesus Christ, to live a perfect life on our behalf and to die crucified as a sacrifice for our sins.
 When He died on the cross, Jesus Christ paid for our sins.
 He then raised bodily on the third day, defeating death.
 He now has